 According to the article titled “Fine Grinding and Air Classification of Field Pea”, field pea has approximately 23% protein, 48% starch, 8% sugars, 4% lipids, 7% crude fiber, and 3% ash.
-This was published in Cereal Chemistry journal in 2005.
+This was published in the Cereal Chemistry journal in 2005.
 How do we implement this grinding and classifying process and automate it for maximum efficiency?
-Sterling Systems & Controls, Inc. has designed and delivered a complete process control and automation system for the process of grinding and classifying field pea into usable flour, starch, and protein.
+Sterling Systems & Controls, Inc. has designed and delivered a complete process control and automation system for the process of grinding and classifying field peas into usable flour, starch, and protein.

 Included in the process control and automation system for this pea grinding and classifying project are:

 In this Pea Grinding and Classifying project, there are two duplicate systems.